zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

   - Oracle SQL Developer:

-    - The latest version: (at least version 19.1): Mac: OSX or Windows 64-bit with JDK 8 included
+    - The latest version: (at least version 19.1): Mac: OSX or Windows 64-bit.
+JDK 8 is included in the Windows 64-bit version.

     - The SQL Developer software can be found at:
     *<https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html>*